-An interest-only mortgage is one where you only pay off the interest on a home loan, rather than repaying any of the capital you borrowed.
+An interest-only mortgage is where you only pay off the interest on a home loan, rather than repaying any of the capital you borrowed.
 You can also get interest-only remortgages.

 Interest-only mortgages cost far less each month than repayment mortgages because your monthly repayments don't reduce the overall debt.
 At the end of the term, you'll still owe all the capital you originally borrowed – and you'll have to pay it back in full.

-You might be able to pay off your interest-only mortgage using a lump sum of cash you've inherited.
+If you've used an interest-only mortgage to purchase your home, you might be able to pay off your interest-only mortgage using a lump sum of cash you've inherited.
 But you'll usually need to save up using either:

 A savings account or ISA

 If you don’t have the funds, you’ll need to sell off your property to pay back the lender, but you'd need to find somewhere else to live.

 This might work for you, for instance, if you’re planning to downsize.
 Alternatively, you could try and take out a new mortgage – either on an interest-only or repayment basis.